MjxSjx/CS50x/Week 10 - Emoji/README.md

 This week covered:

-* The orgin of emojis and how they have involved.
+* The orgin of emojis and how they have evolved.
 A relaxed week to give time to finish the final project.
+Week 9 was the largest obstacle and deepest learning curve.